-There is a growing number of options for well under a grand.
-If you go for a premium compact digital camera with a smaller sensor, such as the Canon G15, Panasonic LX7, or Fujifilm X-10—which cost between $449 and $599 at Adorama—you can get a camera that is just fine for quick street shooting with reasonably good image quality.
-No, it won't be as tack sharp as what you'll get with a Leica M and a 28mm Summicron, but at 8x10 or even 11x14, if you're shooting at ISO 400 you probably won't notice the difference.
+There are also a growing number of options if you prefer a camera with a built-in lens.
+The most popular of these is the Fujifilm X100T, with its built-in 35mm (equivalent) lens for around a grand.
+You can save money by going for a camera with a smaller sensor, sensor, such as the Canon G16, Panasonic LX100, or Fujifilm X30—which cost between $449 and $599 at Adorama—you can get a camera that is just fine for quick street shooting with reasonably good image quality.
+No, it won't be as tack sharp as what you'll get with a Leica M and a 28mm Summicron, but at 8x10 or even 11x14, if you're shooting at ISO 400-800 (depending on the camera) you probably won't notice the difference.
 You almost certainly won't see any difference if all you want to do is share your images online.

 The Pansonic Lumix LX-7: There's no viewfinder, but for compositional reference purposes I mounted a 28mm optical finder similar to the Voigtlander 28mm finder on the flash shoe, then zoomed in slightly to approximately match the angle of view.

 If you choose to go with a compact rather than one of the $1,000-and-up models, here are some things to know to help you get the best possible photos on the street, low-budget edition: